lorddev/blog/_drafts/5757-revision-v1-.md

 permalink: '/?p=2318'
 ---

-‎"No man is indispensable." —French proverb<br /><br />"If I resign today there will be chaos." —Egyptian dictator Hosni Mubarak<div class="blogger-post-footer"></div>
+‎"No man is indispensable." —French proverb<br /><br />"If I resign today there will be chaos." —Egyptian dictator Hosni Mubarak